-- Gloved hand/dressing.
+- 1. Gloved hand/dressing.

 - a.
 Dressing material placed over a wound.

-- ii.
+- i.
 Gauze.

 - ii.
 Bulky.

 - iii.
-Occlusive (airtight, does not allow air to pass through.)
+Occlusive (airtight).

 - iv.
 Use what you have; sterile is best, but do not leave the patient to try and find something.

 - b.
 A bandage holds the dressing in place.

 - i.
 Bandage only after the bleeding is controlled.

 - ii.
 Never remove, always add.

 - iii.
-The bandage is wrapped from below the wound to the top, covering the entire dressing.
+The bandage is wrapped from below the wound to the top, covering the

+entire dressing.

-- PAGE: 4 - iv.
+- iv.
 Apply enough pressure to control the bleeding. - v.
 Check the pulse.
-(Can be checked at a foot or wrist on the same limb that is injured.) - 2.
-Place over the wound, hold and apply steady pressure. - A. On arteries, this technique takes 10-30 minutes.
-Pulsating action stops clotting from taking place. - B. Tourniquet.
+(At a foot or wrist on the same limb that is injured.) - 2.
+Place over the wound, hold and apply steady pressure. - B. On arteries, this technique takes 10-30 minutes.
+Pulsating action stops clotting from taking place. - C. Tourniquet.

-P. O. 8.1.1B
+P. O. 8.1.10A2

 - 1. Use when bleeding cannot be controlled with direct pressure. - a.
 Used for amputation. - b.
 Used only on extremities. - c.
 Stops blood flow past the point of the tourniquet. - Method: - a.
 Commercially Available Tourniquet- Follow the instructions to apply correctly. - b.
 Tourniquet placement. - i.
-Locate appropriate sites. - ii.
+Locate appropriate site. - ii.
 Place the tourniquet 3 to 4 inches above the wound site. - iii.
-If unable to locate the wound site, place a tourniquet as high as possible on the limb.
-Avoid sharp edges and narrow straps - iv.
+If unable to locate the wound site, place a tourniquet as high as possible on the limb. - iv.
 Tighten until bleeding stops or no distal pulses felt. - c.
-Note the time the tourniquet is applied and notify EMS. - d.
+Note the time tourniquet is applied and notify EMS. - d.
 Never loosen a tourniquet.